You love what you’re doing, don’t you?

 - Highlight a key benefit (or problem you avoid) in your headline or subhead

-- Use bullet points to list a series of features and benefits, because they’re easy to scan; mention the most important points first
+- Use bullet points to list a series of features and benefits, because they’re easy to scan; mention the most important points first or last

 - Avoid technical language your reader doesn’t understand